 Sheikh Chinna Moulana (1924-1999) came from a long-established family of Muslim nadhaswaram players in Andhra.
 He went on to become the most distinguished performer of his generation and was awarded the Sangeetha Kalanidhi in 1998.
 His style is a fine combination of strength with more subtle nuance.

 The recording is one of the few Carnatic recordings distributed on an international level and of the highest technical production standards.
 The program is somewhat unlike a more typical vocal recital.

-Kadri Gopalnath (b.1950) has pioneered the use of the saxophone in Carnatic music.
+Kadri Gopalnath (1950-2019) pioneered the use of the saxophone in Carnatic music.
 The instrument has proven extremely suitable for the articulation of the Carnatic style, and although difficult, one can expect it to become more prominent in the future.
-Kadri Gopalnath has adopted many elements of the nadhaswaram style, and so this is one solution to performing this style indoors.
-His basic technique will also be very impressive to Western saxophone players.
+Kadri Gopalnath adopted many elements of the nadhaswaram style, and so this is one solution to performing this style indoors.
+His basic technique will also be impressive to Western saxophone players.